 How does talking to Baby help?

 Toddlers learn through play and exploration, and at this age, your toddler needs constant reminders of the safety-based rules in your home.
-Plus, any chance you have to talk to Baby benefits his language development.
+Plus, any chance you have to talk to Baby benefits their language development.

 Talking to your toddler about safety

 A long, sit-down conversation with Baby is likely impossible at this age.
-Instead, it’s better to supervise him during play and exploration, and to step in and correct behaviors when necessary.
+Instead, it’s better to supervise them during play and exploration, and to step in and correct behaviors when necessary.
 Make no mistake that Baby is hearing everything you say, so your words matter, even if you have to repeat them a few times a day.

 When you see your toddler performing a dangerous or disruptive behavior, here are some good ways to frame your response.